Group Size

 Fly back to Kathmandu

 Take an early morning flight from Lukla to Kathmandu.
-We will be transferred to hotel in a private vehicle in Kathmandu.
-Take leisure and soothe your aching limbs from long and tiring peak climb.
+We will be transferred to a private hotel in Kathmandu by private vehicle.
+Take leisure and soothe your aching limbs from a long and tiring peak climb.

 Meals: